espressomd/espresso/doc/sphinx/introduction.rst

     Visualization for Poiseuille flow with Lattice-Boltzmann.

 * ``visualization_constraints.py``
-    Constraint visualization with opengl with all available constraints (commented out).
+    Constraint visualization with OpenGL with all available constraints (commented out).

 * ``visualization_mmm2d.py``
     A visual sample for a constant potential plate capacitor simulated with mmm2d.